awsdocs/aws-dms-user-guide/doc_source/fa-data-collectors-create.md

 Learn how to create and download a DMS data collector\.

 Before you create a data collector, use the IAM console to create a service\-linked role for DMS Fleet Advisor\.
 This role allows principals to publish metric data points to Amazon CloudWatch\.
 DMS Fleet Advisor uses this role to display charts with database metrics\.
-For more information, see [Creating a service\-linked role for DMS Fleet Advisor](using-service-linked-roles.md#create-slr)\.
+For more information, see [Creating a service\-linked role for AWS DMS Fleet Advisor](slr-services-fa.md#create-slr-fa)\.

 **To create and download a data collector**